 We are seeking volunteers in several areas, including fundraising, race and event management, marketing, and involvement on various committees.
 We might need you now and we might need you later, but please let us know what skills and resources you can offer the Foundation.
 The Gazelle Foundation is a separate organization from Gilbert’s Gazelles Training Group and encourages participation from the entire community.
 Currently, our greatest need will be for our two spring-time events – Walk for the Water (Spring 2015) and Spring for the Water (Spring 2015).

 If you have interest or additional questions, please email us at email@example.com.

 - Liasion – Work with local youth as they learn about water issues in Africa throughout the 2014 Spring semester.

 Work for the Water is an awareness and fundraising trip that will transform you forever as you get a firsthand look at active Gazelle Foundation projects and see how our completed projects are saving lives.
 You can read an account of the 2011 trip from the Austin American Statesman here: Gazelles Travel to Burundi.

 There is no trip for 2015 currently planned.

 We strive to grow the Gazelle foundation on a continual basis.
 If you would like to help, please let us know your areas of interest and expertise and we’ll see if we can find a match for them.

 Contact us at firstname.lastname@example.org and we’ll take advantage of your talents.

 Meet The Team

 The Gazelle Foundation is registered with the Office of the Secretary of State of Texas as a Domestic Non-Profit Corporation.
-The Foundation has a seven-member board of directors, including five officers.
+The Foundation has a nine-member board of directors, including five officers.
 In addition, we are served by a number of members on our Advisory Board who offer various areas of expertise in strategic decisions.

 2014 Board of Directors